-If property you acquire to use in your business has a useful life longer than one year, you generally cannot deduct the entire cost as a business expense in the year you acquire it.
+If property you acquire to use in your business has a useful life that extends substantially beyond the year it is placed in service, you generally cannot deduct the entire cost as a business expense in the year you acquire it.
 You must spread the cost over more than one tax year and deduct part of it each year.
 This method of deducting the cost of business property is called depreciation.